 The City of Big Shoulders is filled with organizations of big hearts.
-We know this for sure, because they are among the 200 community partners that work with CIS of Chicago to prevent dropout.
-From small, community-based organizations to large civic institutions, these organizations take their programs into Chicago’s public schools, and invite students to their spaces, playing important roles in keeping students excited about learning, and on track for graduation.
+We know this for sure because many of them are among the 200 community partners that work with CIS of Chicago to prevent dropout.
+From small, community-based organizations to large civic institutions, these organizations take their programs into Chicago’s public schools and invite students to their spaces, playing important roles in keeping students excited about learning and on track for graduation.

 To help deepen their impact, CIS of Chicago provides training in curriculum development, classroom management, program evaluation and more under our NAVIGATE initiative.
 Launched in 2013, NAVIGATE holds workshops and working groups throughout the academic year to build skills among our partners, who learn from each other — and teach us — while also working collaboratively to positively affect students.
 For the latest information on NAVIGATE, follow our blog.

 AL G. WARD SPIRIT OF GIVING AWARD

 Each year, we present the Spirit of Giving (SOG) Award to a community or school partner that consistently goes above and beyond to positively impact the lives of Chicago public-school students.
 The SOG Award honors Alfred G. Ward, one of our founding board directors, who spent 15 years of his life championing the cause of the city’s school children.